Use our Sketch nib in a Pump Pen. If you like to draw quickly with a flexible durable nib, this is a great pen for you.

 - Insert our Nikko/Tachikawa feed to use those nibs as well as the Principal nib

-- Insert an adaptor to draw or write with crowquill or Gillott 303 nibs
+- Insert an adapter to draw or write with other tools, such as crowquill and Gillott 303 nibs, brushes and our quill nibs

 Wash your drawings

-You can attach our Brush Tool to wash your drawings with water or dilute ink as well as paint with watercolors.
+You can attach our Brush Tool to the back of this pen to wash your drawings with water or dilute ink as well as paint with watercolors.

 What you get in the package